 When you live the unfortunate experience of looking into a terminally ill loved one’s eyes and all they wish for is more time, you will realize the importance.
 This will happen at least once in most of our lifetime.

-It makes looking at the clock praying for time to fly by at a dead end job or lackluster existence cringe-worthy.
+It makes looking at the clock praying for time to fly by at a dead-end job or lackluster existence cringe-worthy.
 Avoid experiencing the regret of excessive wasted time in life at all costs.

 168 Hours In A Week Is Enough Time

 Are you making the best use of your 168 hours in a week?
 I suggest you begin to painstakingly document that time.
 When we say we don’t have time for fun, to enjoy life, do something important or live a life of contribution, that is false.

 There is plenty of time for the important things in life.
 These things are what makes life enjoyable and worth living.